More About Kit Maxwell

 About 6 years into my time at Webster, I was asked to take a full time position as the Assistant Director of the Academic Resource Center.
 My youngest was almost in kindergarten by that time, so I agreed.
 I helped to supervise, create, and grow some wonderful programs in the ARC and worked with some amazing people including staff, faculty and students.
 Two of my favorite roles were ADA Coordinator – documenting and arranging accommodations for our students with disabilities and providing academic coaching for them.

 I believe I had been working in my new role about 5 minutes when the Director – a truly amazing woman – said something like, “You know, now that classes here are free for you, you really should get another degree.”
 I remember thinking, “Um, yeah, I have 3 young children, a husband, a full time (brand new) job… why wouldn’t I?”
-So of course I did it and earned a Masters in Counseling from Webster.
+So of course I did it and completed a Master's Degree in Counseling.

-One of the most amazing things that came from that work was a group that I put together for parents of students with Asperger’s.
+One of the most amazing things that came from working on my Counseling degree was a group that I put together for parents of students with Asperger’s.
 I had been asked to do a practicum, and I wanted to do something that would support the students I had come to know well and truly cherish.
-The effect of that group was more than I could have hoped for.
+The result was more than I could have hoped for.
 I still from time to time will hear from someone from that group who says their lives were forever changed by the way they all came together.
 I am blessed to have been a small part of it.

-Looking back at the thread that ran through all of my experiences, I saw that in my heart of hearts I was a coach.
-I won’t bore you with the details of the epiphany, but it was a pretty great moment for me to see it all come together.
-So the next step was simply to pull all of my favorite things into coaching, not only for my personal joy, but also to support the people who would benefit from the knowledge, skills and expertise that my experiences have brought me through the years. (remember, that is what I was made for).
+Looking back at the thread that ran through all of my experiences, I saw that in my heart of hearts I was a coach and a therapist.
 Through the course of training in different modalities of professional and life coaching, I discovered Equus Coaching -- coaching as most people would understand it, but partnering with horses!
 When I first came across this I thought, "What?!
 That's a thing?!!"
 Not only is it a thing, it's an amazing thing.

-Through Intelligence of Life Coaching, I am able to bring the aforementioned "favorite things" together to provide academic coaching for students, life coaching for families and individuals who would like to experience some healing or clarification, and Equus Coaching to those who would like to experience the wisdom and playfulness of horses.
+Through Intelligence of Life Coaching, I am able to bring together my favorite things to provide academic coaching for students, life coaching and therapy for individuals and couples, and Equus Coaching for those who would like to experience the wisdom and playfulness of horses.

-My amazing children are now 22, 20 and 16.
-Two are in college and one is in high school.
+My amazing children are now 23, 21 and 18.
 They are kind and insightful and some of the best people I know.

 I think that’s it.
 If you’ve continued reading this far and there is something I can support you with, please let me know.
 It’s what I’m here for.
 I’d love to talk with you.